-OMAHA (DTN) -- Limited crop moisture benefit from possible rain in Brazil and Argentina and sustained La Nina conditions in the equatorial Pacific Ocean are the primary features for the commodity market's attention Friday.
+OMAHA (DTN) -- Favorable rain chances in Brazil and mixed moisture prospects in Argentina are the primary features for the commodity market's attention Monday.

 POSSIBLE ARGENTINA RAINFALL